Who We Are

-The Myanmar Private Equity & Venture Capital Association is a group of institutional investors dedicated to improving the vibrant venture capital and private equity industry in Myanmar.
-MPE&VCA aims to provide a forum where the importance of venture capital and private equity can be discussed and shared amongst its members, and can then be used to benefit all of the industries in the exciting market that is Myanmar.
+The Myanmar Private Equity & Venture Capital Association is a group of institutional investors dedicated to improving the venture capital and private equity industry in Myanmar.
+MPE&VCA aims to provide a forum where the importance of venture capital and private equity can be discussed and shared amongst its members, and can then be used to benefit all industries in the Myanmar market.

 MPE&VCA will promote the role of member firms in value creation, innovation, and economic development.
-The association plans to hold regular conferences, training and social networking events, and present members with a platform to engage with businesses and government in Myanmar on topical issues.
+The association holds regular conferences, training and social networking events, and presents members with a platform to engage with businesses and government in Myanmar on topical issues.

-The Myanmar Private Equity & Venture Capital Association is an independent, non-profit membership organisation that was incorporated in May 2019.
+The Myanmar Private Equity & Venture Capital Association is an independent, non-profit membership organisation incorporated in May 2019.
 The association includes the leading private equity and venture capital organisations operating in Myanmar, each of which has extensive experience working within Asia.
-These institutions have come together to highlight the importance of venture capital and private equity to the economy in support of entrepreneurship, innovation and overall economic development.
+These institutions have come together to highlight the importance of venture capital and private equity to the economy in supporting entrepreneurship, innovation and overall economic development.

 MPE&VCA will achieve its vision by promoting and nurturing the training and professional development of private equity and venture capital professionals in Myanmar, building local and international market awareness about the private equity and venture capital industry in Myanmar, enabling dialogue with the government and industry associations as well as building links with the Emerging Markets Private Equity Association and other regional groups.